ElleLynn08/trauma-informed-ai-framework/README.md

 ## 📌 Project Summary

 This research explores a trauma-informed, multimodal AI framework that detects affective patterns such as emotional shutdown, dissociation, or depressive flat affect in high-stakes environments.
-The goal is to support—not replace—human decision-making in clinical and crisis response contexts.
+The goal is to support-not replace-human decision-making in clinical and crisis response contexts.

 This first phase leverages the **DAIC-WOZ dataset** to prototype an emotionally-aware, ethically guided ML system with a strong emphasis on transparency and real-world clinical relevance.